Virad01/Applify-2.0/README.md

 # Applify

 ## Overview
 Applify is a Chrome extension designed to streamline job applications by centralizing and organizing all relevant data.
-It simplifies the process by providing easy access to application details and links, making it convenient for users to manage their job search effectively.
+It simplifies the process by providing easy access to application details and links, making it convenient for users to manage their job tracking effectively.
-## Chrome Extension Image
+## Applify Chrome Extension

 ![Applify Chrome Extension](Applify.png)

 ## Features
 - Centralized Data: Store all job application details in one place.
 - Organized Interface: Easily access application information and related links.
-- Streamlined Workflow: Simplify the job search process for increased efficiency.
+- Streamlined Workflow: Simplify the job tracking process for increased efficiency.
-- Customizable: Tailor the extension to suit individual preferences and needs.

 ## Installation
 1. Download the Applify Chrome extension from the Chrome Web Store.